 Students who do not pay the Tuition Deposit by June 15 will be deemed to be not returning for the next Academic Session.
 Current student status will be lost and students will be de-registered from all future courses.
-Registration may be reinstated by filling out the Reinstatement Application (fee applies).
+Registration may be reinstated by filling out the Reinstatement Application, there is a fee for this service.
 Students may register in classes once they have been reinstated and pay the full tuition deposit.